 The trust's portfolio is constructed and the securities are selected using the methodology described below.
 In constructing the trust portfolio, securities will be selected based on the following fundamentally-based quantitative criteria:

-- Begin with all companies listed in the Dow Jones Top Cap Growth Index, which is a combination of the Dow Jones U.S. Large-Cap Growth Total Stock Market Index and the Dow Jones U.S. Mid-Cap Growth Total Stock Market Index. - Exclude companies with a price per share of less than \$5. - Exclude companies with a market value of less than \$500 million. - Exclude companies with a 90-day median daily traded value of less than \$1 million. - Concurrently filter the starting universe of securities by the following: - Exclude 20% of the companies whose asset growth exceeds their sales growth by the highest percentage; - o Exclude 20% of the companies with the highest 1 year standard deviation of daily returns for the trailing year; - Exclude 20% of the companies that have the lowest forward year earnings per share (EPS) growth estimates (analyst consensus); and
+- Begin with all companies listed in the Dow Jones U.S. Top-Cap Growth Total Stock Market Index, which is a combination of the Dow Jones U.S. Large-Cap Growth Total Stock Market Index and the Dow Jones U.S. Mid-Cap Growth Total Stock Market Index. - Exclude companies with a price per share of less than \$5. - Exclude companies with a market value of less than \$500 million. - Exclude companies with a 90-day median daily traded value of less than \$1 million. - Concurrently filter the starting universe of securities by the following: - o Exclude the 20% of companies whose asset growth exceeds their sales growth by the highest percentage; - o Exclude the 20% of companies with the highest 1 year standard deviation of daily returns for the trailing year;

-- Exclude 20% of the companies that have the lowest momentum as measured by 6 month total returns. - Select the 100 companies with the highest Santa Monica Quantitative (SMQ) Alpha Score. - Select the final portfolio by selecting the top 50 companies based on highest sustainable growth rate (return on equity multiplied by retained earnings) and weight the portfolio by sustainable growth rate, subject to a 5% cap for each individual security on the day the strategy generates the final portfolio, except for financial sector securities which are subject to a 4% cap.
-(A company's weight in the portfolio is derived by dividing the sustainable growth rate of each company by the sum of all sustainable growth rates for the selected companies.)
+- Exclude the 20% of companies that have the lowest forward year earnings per share (EPS) growth estimates (analyst consensus); and - Exclude the 20% of companies that have the lowest momentum as measured by 6 month total returns. - Select the 100 companies with the highest Santa Monica Quantitative (SMQ) Alpha Score. - Select the final portfolio by selecting the top 50 companies based on highest sustainable growth rate (return on equity multiplied by retained earnings) and weight the portfolio by sustainable growth rate, subject to a 5% cap for each individual security on the day the strategy generates the final portfolio, except for financial sector securities which are subject to a 4% cap.
+If a security weight cap is reached, the amount of the security weighting above the cap will be redistributed across the other securities in a pro-rata manner.
+Portfolio sector weights will be constrained to +/-10% of the Dow Jones U.S. Top-Cap Growth Total Stock Market Index weights as of the portfolio selection date.
+If a sector weighting is above the defined range, the lowest ranked name in the breached sector will be removed and the next highest ranked name in any other sector that is under the cap is selected.
+This reselection process is repeated until no further sector weight caps are breached.

 Please note that due to the fluctuating nature of security prices, the weighting of an individual security in the trust may be greater than the cap described above after the portfolio selection date.
-Portfolio sector weights will be constrained to +/- 10% of the benchmark weights as of the day of deposit.